 Scenarios 3 and 4 also showed alerting errors within the application, although not consistently.
 The technical investigations revealed that the most likely cause of the error was the GPS unit indicating that the vehicle was out of the lane of travel.
 Since this was not physically the case and the antenna was verified to be in the middle of the vehicle roof.
 Further analysis of the collected test data indicated a continuous position offset reported by the test vehicle GPS unit indicating the vehicle is in adjacent lane.
-Though both GPS units used for work zone mapping and application were from the same supplier U-blox, the GPS unit used for mapping was configured using CAMP supplied configuration file while the GPS unit used for application testing was configured using a different configuration file.
+Though both GPS units used for work zone mapping and application were from the same supplier U-blox, the GPS unit used for application testing was configured using a different configuration file.
 It is possible that the improper offset parameter is applied in the configuration causing fixed offset in the position information.